Workforce & Education

 4. California State University, “2019 Fact Book”

-6. California Employment Development Department, “California unemployment rate holds at 4.1 percent in August”
+6. California Employment Development Department, “California unemployment sits at 9% for January”